innovacy/Up/docs/advanced-features.md

 This implies, that you should not have a `.md` file with the same name in the same folder, if you want the `.html` file to be loaded.

+### Forcing all HTML files and links rendered with Up!

+Even though not recommended to change the default behaviour, as it's only an experimental feature, you can force all your `.html` files and links to them going through Up! instead of being served directly to the browser.

+Warning: Make this change only if you know what you are doing!

+In your .htaccess find and uncomment the following line:

+    # RewriteCond %{REQUEST_URI} .*\.html [OR]